pahuljotmatharoo/UAMCalculator/README.md

 # UAM-Calculator
 Uniformly Accelerated Motion Calculator made with **C#** in the **WinForms format**

-UAMCalculator is your go-to open-source tool for effortlessly tackling Uniformly Accelerated Motion problems.
-Whether you're a student learning physics concepts or an enthusiast exploring motion dynamics, this project is designed to make your calculations a breeze.
+UAMCalculator is your go-to open-source tool for effortlessly tackling Uniformly Accelerated Motion problems

 Requires **NET Framework version 6.0**